 Why reading with babies is important

-Sharing stories, talking and singing helps your baby’s development in many ways.
+Reading books, talking about pictures, sharing stories, and singing rhymes and songs help your baby’s development in many ways.

-Doing these activities every day helps your baby get familiar with sounds, words, language and, eventually, the value and joy of books.
-This all builds your baby’s early literacy skills and helps them go on to read successfully later in life.
+Doing these activities every day helps your baby get familiar with speech sounds, words, pictures and books.
+This builds your baby’s early language skills and early literacy skills and helps them go on to read successfully later in life.

 Reading stories also stimulates your baby’s imagination and helps them learn about the world around them.
 It’s a great time for you to bond with your baby and share time together too.

 You can start reading aloud to your baby early – the earlier the better.
-Our articles on reading stories with babies and children and developing literacy have more information to get you started.
+Our article on reading stories with babies and children has more information to get you started.

-- Read slowly and spend time on each page after you read the words.
-This lets your baby focus on the shape of words and pictures.
+- Follow your baby’s lead, read slowly and spend time looking at the pictures after you read the words.
+This lets your baby focus on the sounds and shapes of words and also on pictures.

-- Point out and name familiar and new things your baby sees on the page, instead of reading the words.
-The more words children hear, the more words they learn.
+- Point out, name and talk about familiar and new things your baby sees on the page, instead of only reading the words.
+For example, ‘That’s a bunny.
+Look.
+The bunny is hopping away’.

 - Change the tone of your voice as you read.
-This makes it easier for your baby to pick up on different speech sounds, which is an important step towards your baby learning to make sounds.
+This makes it easier for your baby to notice different speech sounds, which is an important step towards learning to talk.

-Here are some general tips to help you make the most of reading time with babies and children:
+Here are general tips to help you make the most of reading time with children:

-- Turn off the TV or radio, put your phone on silent, and find a quiet space so your baby can hear your voice.
+- Turn off the TV or radio, put your phone on silent, and find a quiet space so your child can hear your voice.

 - Try out funny noises and sounds – play and have fun!

-- Hold your baby close or on your knee while you read, so your child can see your face and the book.
+- Hold your child close or on your knee while you read, so they can see your face, your gestures and the book.

-- Be guided by your baby’s interest.
-There’ll be days when babies and children don’t want to spend a long time reading, and that’s OK.
+- Be guided by your child’s interest.
+There’ll be days when your child doesn’t feel like reading, and that’s OK.

-Visit your local library – it’s free to join and borrow.
+Visit your local library – it’s free to join and borrow books.
 The staff will be able to recommend age-appropriate books for you and your baby to enjoy.
+Many libraries also offer free story time sessions for babies and their parents or carers.

-In general, babies enjoy books that have good rhymes, rhythm and repetition.
-Repetition and rhymes help children learn.
+In general, babies enjoy and benefit from books that have good rhymes, regular rhythm and repetition.
+Rhymes, rhythm and repetition emphasise the way words sound, which helps with language development.

-From when your baby is born, you might like to look for:
+From when your baby is born, you might like to look for books that:

-- books with bright colours or simple, large and high-contrast pictures like black and white pictures – these are interesting and easy for babies to focus on
+- have bright colours or simple, large and high-contrast pictures like black and white pictures – these are interesting and easy for babies to focus on

-- books with different textures so your baby can hear, see and feel the book
+- have different textures so your baby can hear, see and feel the book

 - Aussie babies can by Magabala Books